 Immediately south of downtown, the Innovation District is a cluster of higher education, marine science, healthcare, business incubation, and media institutions.
 The city has been working with the newly formed Board of the St. Pete Innovation District to expand the growth and development of the area.
 In 2015, four committees were created to focus on business development, real estate, placemaking and branding, and research collaboration and innovation.
 The Visioning Summary Report, completed in fall 2015, refines the District's focus and priorities.
-In 2016, a Streetscape and Connectivity Plan will be completed.
+A Streetscape and Connectivity Plan for the District was completed in 2017.

 Within the Innovation District, St. Petersburg’s marine and environmental sciences institutions flourish in downtown’s Bayboro Harbor area, ideally located on Tampa Bay near the Gulf of Mexico.
 Anchoring the district is the St. Petersburg Ocean Team – the premier consortium of marine science, oceanographic, and environmental research agencies and institutions in the Southeastern United States.